Cornelii/TIL/c_cpp__/Cpp_basics.md

 example_fcn(base_object); // it is.
 example_fcn(derived_object); // allowed
-//However, when calling the overrided method in the fuction, it is binded with the BaseClass at compile time by method definition.
+//However, when calling the overrided method in the function, it is binded with the BaseClass at compile time by method definition.
 ```

 **To resolve this=> Virtual Functions**